MTES-MCT/monitorfish/datascience/docs/source/contributing.rst

 Install
 -------

-* The project runs on **python 3.8.7**.
+* The project runs on **python 3**.
 To manage python versions, we suggest you use `pyenv <https://github.com/pyenv/pyenv>`_.
 See the official documentation for installation instructions.
-* After installing python 3.8.7, install development dependencies :
+* After installing python 3 (the exact version currently used can be found in the .python-version file), install development dependencies :

   * If you do not have ``poetry``, install it to manage python dependencies: